AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The final item in the toolbar is "omni-search".
-Use this to search for text in various contexts in GPS, such as filenames (for convenient access to the source files), the entities referenced in your application, and your code.
+Use this to search for text in various contexts in GPS, such as filenames (for convenient access to source files), the entities referenced in your application, and your code.

 There are various ways to use the omni-search:

-* The simplest way is to click in it and type the pattern you want to find.
+* The simplest way is to click on it and type the pattern you want to find.
 GPS immediately starts searching in the background for possible matching open windows, file names, entities, GPS actions, bookmarks, and source files.
-For each context, GPS only displays the five matches with the highest score.
+For each context, GPS display how many matches there are in that context but only displays the five matches with the highest score.

-  For each context, GPS display how many matches there are in that context. click on the name of the context to search only in that context.
+  Click on the name of context to search only in that context.
 For example, if GPS shows 20 file names matching your search (while only displaying the five first), click on :guilabel:`file names` to view all 20 names and exclude the results from all the other contexts.
 If you click on the context again, GPS again displays the results from all contexts.

 * If you're searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key